 - Applicants must be a full-time second or third year doctoral student as of fall 2020 at a degree-granting institution based in the United States or its territories;

-- Applicants must have at least three (3) years remaining in their doctoral program and do not expect to graduate before September 1, 2023;
+- Applicants must have at least three (3) academic years remaining in their doctoral program and do not expect to graduate before spring/summer 2023;

 - Applicants must be from populations underrepresented in specific doctoral disciplines and/or marginalized backgrounds.
 Examples of eligible individuals include, but are not limited to: first-generation college graduates; individuals from lower socioeconomic backgrounds; individuals from communities of color; and individuals with disabilities;